dangeredwolf/ModernDeckAppTest/README.md

 Click the **Load Unpacked** button

-Navigate to *ModernDeckAPPTEST\ModernDeck* and click Select Folder
+Navigate to *ModernDeck\ModernDeck* and click Select Folder

 #### Firefox